MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     _8443._https 7200 IN HTTPS 1 . alpn=h3

-These records also tell clients to replace the scheme with "https" when loading http://simple.example or http://simple.example:8443.
+These records also respectively tell clients to replace the scheme with "https" when loading http://simple.example or http://simple.example:8443.

 ### Apex aliasing